Privacy & Data Protection Policy

 You can set your browser to not accept cookies and the following website can help you remove cookies from your browser.
 However please be aware that some aspects of our website may not function as well if cookies are disabled.
 If you would like to know how to remove cookies, please visit http://www.allaboutcookies.org

 General website cookies

-This website is built using Microsoft’s ASP.Net web technologies, as part of that we use the built in session cookie (ASP.Net_SessionID) to manage your session.
+We use built in session cookies to manage your session.
 When you navigate to the site, the server establishes a unique session that last for the duration of your visit.